diezcami/arctic-fox-theme/_posts/2020-04-17-macos-tweaks.md

 After rebooting, **hold down ctrl+cmd and click a window to drag**.
 This pairs nicely with a window manager like Magnet.

-### Utility: Easy-move-resize
+### Utility: Hummingbird

-If you want a little more functionality there is a GitHub Projectby dmarcotte called [called easy-move-resize](https://github.com/dmarcotte/easy-move-resize).
+~~If you want a little more functionality there is a GitHub Projectby dmarcotte called [called easy-move-resize](https://github.com/dmarcotte/easy-move-resize).~~
+I have new favorite resize utility called [Hummingbird](https://github.com/finestructure/Hummingbird).

 ## VSCode Tweaks